bramstroker/homeassistant-powercalc/README.md

 Depending on the supported color modes of the light the integration expects multiple CSV files here:
  - hs.csv.gz (hue/saturation, colored lamps)
  - color_temp.csv.gz (color temperature)
+ - brightness.csv.gz (brightness only lights)

-Some lights support both color modes, so there must be two CSV files.
+Some lights support two color modes (both hs and color_temp), so there must be two CSV files.

 The files are gzipped to keep the repository footprint small, and installation fast.